CMS-Enterprise/easi-app/README.md

 For developers on Windows+WSL, this repository should be cloned onto the Ubuntu filesystem.
 All installation instructions below should be run from within the Ubuntu environment, except for setting up Docker.

+When working on the terminal in WSL, you may see the occasional `ERROR: UtilConnectToInteropServer:307` error message.
+This is caused by [this WSL issue](https://github.com/microsoft/WSL/issues/5065).
+The easiest fix is to define a Bash function from [this comment](https://github.com/microsoft/WSL/issues/5065#issuecomment-682198412) on that issue, then run that function whenever you see that error.

 ### Bash

 **MacOS:** Developers will need to install the `bash` shell.